G-value paradox: G-value paradox

 The apparent disconnect between the number of genes in a species and its biological complexity was dubbed the G-value paradox.
 While the C-value paradox unraveled with the discovery of massive sequences of noncoding DNA, resolution of the G-value paradox appears to rest on differences in genome productivity.
-Humans and other complex eukaryotes simply may be able to more with what they have, genetically speaking.
+Humans and other complex eukaryotes simply may be able to do more with what they have, genetically speaking.